top of page

 Search

-It’s an all too common occurrence: A patient comes to me with IBS that has been to a functional medicine doctor or other health practitioner who ran a food allergy test on him or her.
+It’s an all too common occurrence: A patient comes to me with IBS that has been to a functional medicine doctor or other health practitioner who ran a food sensitivity test on him or her.
 My patient usually has been avoiding all the highly reactive foods or maybe even all the foods that came up as weakly reactive.

 Unfortunately, I oftentimes find that my patient is not feeling much better on the new diet.